top of page

 climate%252520protest%252520Indonesia_ed

-Empowering children by transforming ideas
+Empowering children by transforming norms

 We are a global network of researchers and advocates who develop childist theory, collaborate on research projects, organize events, generate media, consult with organizations, and catalyze social change.